This article, The Ultimate Guide to Gluten-Free Baking Flour, contains affiliate links. Please see my disclosures.

-All-Purpose Gluten-Free Flour vs. Cup for Cup Gluten-Free Flour
+All-Purpose vs. Cup for Cup Gluten-Free Baking Flour

 There is a difference when it comes to a gluten-free all-purpose flour and a cup for cup gluten-free flour blend and it’s typically because all-purpose mixes do not include xanthan gum or guar gum.
-These are binding agents that literally hold your baked goods together.
-Without the gums, your cookies would literally crumble.
+These gums are binding agents that hold your baked goods together.
+Without the gums, your cookies might literally crumble.

 Some people do not want to eat xanthan gum (it’s a highly processed ingredient), or they prefer to add their own amount of xanthan gum depending on the baked good they’re making.

-Bob’s Red Mill has this chart to help you understand how much xanthan gum to make depending on the gluten-free baked good you’re making.
+Bob’s Red Mill has this chart to help you understand how much xanthan gum to add depending on the baked good you’re making.